sidhxrth007/MEGA-AI/README.md

 ### Step-by-Step Deployment Guide

 **Option A: Deploy In Heroku**
-1. [Create an Account on Heroku](https://signup.heroku.com/) if you haven’t already.
+1. [Sign Up on Heroku](https://signup.heroku.com/) if you haven’t already.
 2. Click the button below to deploy directly In Heroku:
    <br>
    <a href='https://heroku.com/deploy?template=https://github.com/GlobTechInfo/MEGA-AI/Bypass' target="_blank">